-- Tell them about the disease and its effects. - Share books and information to help them understand what you and the person with AD are going through. - Tell them how to get more information (see page 76). - Tell them what they can do to help.
+- Tell them about the disease and its effects. - Share books and information to help them understand what you and the person with AD are going through. - Tell them how they can learn more (see page 57). - Tell them what they can do to help.
 Let them know you need breaks.